darciew/CV/README.md

 - Organised 'Tea Time Tuesdays' at Property Partner as part of a 'culture uplift', which was a chance for everyone in the company to take a 10 minutes break over a nice cup of tea and check-in with each other.

-#### Mentoring
+### Mentoring

 - During my time at Makers I signed up to mentor students from newer cohorts and really enjoyed the experience.
 One thing I am particularly proud of was creating a program to help improve my mentee's TDD skills.
 After pairing on the exercise he contacted me after to say it massively helped him improve his process and he was able to complete a piece of work that he was unable to do previous to our session.

 ## :mortar_board: Education

-#### Makers Academy (September - November 2018)
+#### Makers Academy (August - November 2018)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+- Agile/XP Values
+- Pair Programming

-- OOP, TDD, MVC, DDD
+- OOP, TDD, BDD, MVC, DRY, SOLID
-- Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Node.js, React, React Native
-- RSpec, Jasmine
+- RSpec, Capybara, Jasmine, Jest, Mocha, Chai, Detox, Enzyme
+- PostgresSQL, MongoDB

 #### University of Brighton (September 2011 - July 2014)